Larmanjat guided rail system: Lisbon steam tramways

 In March 1869, the Duke of Saldanha, Portuguese ambassador in Paris, inspected the Raincy-Montfermeil project and was persuaded of its capabilities.
 He built, largely at his own expense, a 5 km Larmanjat line between Lisbon and Lumiar.
 This was inaugurated on 31 January 1870.

 To complete the Lisbon project of 63 mi of line to Torres Vedras and Cintra, more capital was needed, so Saldanha set up the Lisbon Steam Tramways Company Ltd. in London in July 1871, with share capital of £200,000.
 Edwin Clark, Punchard and Company of London, an international civil engineering firm, was engaged to build and run the line, accepting shares in the new company as part payment.
 Francis Trevithick was appointed as chief engineer.
 Trevithick commissioned Sharp Stewart of Manchester to build a Larmanjat locomotive to his design, incorporating a new hydraulic mechanism to adjust the locomotive's weight distribution from within the cab, replacing the original screw mechanism.
 He specified that the roadway was to be supplemented by wooden planks to carry the driving wheels.

 Sharp Stewart delivered the first locomotive to Buckhurst Hill, Essex, in December 1872, where a length of demonstration track had been laid.
 Public trials were held (with rolling stock supplied by Brown and Marshalls of Birmingham) over two days in January 1873.
 Performance was satisfactory on the first day, when the weather was dry, but on the second day rain made the wooden planks slippery and the driving wheels were unable to maintain sufficient traction.
 Nonetheless, Clark, Punchard were authorised to continue construction in Lisbon.

 The line to Cintra was completed by February 1873 and to Torres Vedras in May.
 In the conditions experienced in Portugal, Trevithick's engines and track were not successful: derailments occurred from stones obstructing the planks or the rail; in wet weather the locomotives struggled for traction on the warped and slippery planks; in dry weather gritty dust overwhelmed the passengers and entered the working parts of the locomotives, causing frequent breakdowns.

 After 22 months in operation, always running at a loss, the Lisbon Steam Tramways Company was deemed to have "completely failed in [its] undertaking", and on 16 July 1875 it was made the subject of a winding up order in the Chancery Division of the High Court in London.

 Punchard and Clark, the contractors appointed by the promoting company, were the subject of legal proceedings alleging fraud—it was claimed that they had employed financier Albert Grant dishonestly to "ramp" the price of their shares in the tramway company.
-It was stated in court that Grant had bribed financial journalists to report favourably on the investment, with the finance editor of The Times, Marmaduke Sampson, receiving £275.
+It was stated in court that Grant had bribed financial journalists to report favourably on the investment, with the finance editor of The Times, Marmaduke Sampson, receiving £275 and David Morier Evans of the Evening Standard £50.
 The plaintiff (a dissatisfied shareholder) was awarded the purchase price of his shares.